MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

     ```

-3. Verify the VMM jobs' log for the result status and follow the recommendations from the log in case of any failures.
+3. Verify the VMM jobs' log for the result status and follow the recommendations from the log, in case of any failures.

 ### Refresh logical networks
-1. Get all the NC managed logical networks from the VMM
+1. Get all the NC-managed logical networks from the VMM
 server by using the following cmdlet:

     ```powershell
     $logicalNetworks = Get-SCLogicalNetwork | Where-Object {$_.IsManagedByNetworkController -eq $True}
     ```
-2. Run the **Read-SCLogicalNetwork** cmdlet on all the NC managed logical networks to refresh.
+2. Run the **Read-SCLogicalNetwork** cmdlet on all the NC-managed logical networks to refresh.

     ```powershell
     foreach($logicalNetwork in $logicalNetworks)